Integral Worldview

 Such a holistic or integral perspective may lead to a profound sense of connection with nature, and other living creatures - an understanding of earthly life itself as imbued with a larger consciousness or “Spirit.”
 Universal, existential concerns—such as life and death, self-actualization, global awareness, and serving society, humanity, or even “life” at large—are often of central importance.

-The November 2024 Presidential election of Donald Trump might be seen as a regression to values to a less evolved tradtional worldview, but research reminds us that about 50% of U.S. residents and 70% of people worldwide still have a traditional worldview.
+The November 2024 Presidential election might be seen as a regression to values of a less evolved traditional worldview, but research reminds us that about 50% of U.S. residents and 70% of people worldwide still have a traditional worldview.
 Thus, those of us with a post-postmodern, integral perspective must realize that cultural values and worldviews change slowly, sometimes over generations.

 "Ray gave the term "Integral Culture" to the growing subculture.
 He also refers to this as transmodernism, which he refers to as the "Cultural Creatives".
-They are concerned with ecological sustainability and in the case of a core group have a commitment to personal and spiritual development.
+They are concerned with ecological sustainability and, in the case of a core group, commit to personal and spiritual development.
 These are individuals who can meld the best of traditionalism and modernism to create a new synthesis, having a cognitive style based on synthesizing varied information from many sources into a big picture."

 An integral worldview is not the last stage, but I believe it is the next step.
-We should not lose sight of the progess in cutural evolution that has already occurred and continues to unfold at a rapidly accelerated pace, as the noosphere emerges.
-We might not have much luck persuating traditionalists or even modernists to adopt and integral worlview, but post-moderns are more likely to morph.
-I believe the key is to celebrate those positive values which we share in all earlier worldview, while at the same time overcoming their pathologies.
+We should not lose sight of the progress in cultural evolution that has already occurred and continues to unfold at a rapidly accelerated pace, as the noosphere emerges.
+We might not have much luck persuading traditionalists or even modernists to adopt an integral worldview, but post-moderns are more likely to morph.
+I believe the key is to celebrate those positive values which we share in all earlier worldviews, while at the same time overcoming their pathologies.

 Comments